openSUSE/dolly/README.md

  :  This option specifies the server machine and should only be used
     on the master.
 Dolly will warn you if the config file specifies another master than the machine on which this option is set.
+    This is no more mandatory if server options are used: -H, -I.
     This option must be secified before the "-f" option!

   **-S**